kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   Returns a list of peer electrum servers.
 This command takes no arguments.

   Currently this is data gleaned from an IRC session.

+* **reorg**

+  Force a block chain reorg.
+This command takes an optional argument - the number of blocks to reorg - that defaults to 3.